 Fix Wi-Fi dropping issues

-Some users have reported that Wi-Fi will annoyingly drop out of the middle of nowhere.
-Here we cover some tips and how you can amend this pesky issue so you won't suffer from Wi-Fi dropping out on the Galaxy S3..
+Some users have reported that Wi-Fi will annoyingly drop out for no apparent reason.
+Here we cover some tips on how you can amend this pesky issue so you won't suffer from Wi-Fi dropping out on the Galaxy S3.

 Put a news ticker on the lock screen

 Did you know that you can put a news feed on your Galaxy S3 lock screen?
-In this tutorial, we'll show you how easily it is done.
+In this tutorial, we'll show you how easily it can be done.

 Clear the Galaxy S3 system cache

 Clearing the system cache on the Galaxy S3 can do a lot for your system’s performance, making things a lot snappier in general.
 We explain the steps in our tutorial.

 Did you know that this even existed?
 It’s a pretty nifty hidden feature on your Galaxy S3, and pretty much all phones have their own, all accessed in different ways.
 This walkthrough shows you how to access the hidden service menu on the Galaxy S3.

 In our forum thread, we show you how can take a screenshot with both the hardware and software methods, along with some GIFs of the process, so you won’t miss out on how it’s done!
 A Galaxy S3 screenshot should be on every S3 owner's tips list!

 Performing a factory reset on the Galaxy S3 is one of the ways that you can improve your phone’s general system performance.
 Just make sure that you have backed up absolutely all of your data, files, pictures, apps, etc, first so that you can restore them to your phone after the wipe.